zthun/classroom/courses/getting-started/B-conversion-tables.md

 # Appendix B

+One of the things you will find useful is converting from some kind of size unit to bytes.
+This happens a lot in various kinds of applications.
+In this appendix, you can find common values that you can use when making calculations how how to instantly convert from one unit to another.

 ## Decimal Byte Conversions

 | Unit | PB               | TB            | GB         | MB         | KB            | Byte             | Bits             |